sunpy/ndcube/joss_paper/paper.md

 astronomical coordinate-aware N-D data.
 Adoption across astronomy and heliophysics helps scientists to more easily work with data from different missions and sub-communities.
-This can help facilitate synergies between new combinations of data, foster inter-field collaborations, and promote scientific innovation.
+This can simplify multi-instrument data analysis, foster inter-field collaborations, and promote scientific innovation.

 # Acknowledgements

-We acknowledge financial support for ndcube from NASA's Heliophysics Data Environment Enhancement program the Daniel K. Inouye Solar Telescope, and Solar Orbiter/SPICE (grant 80NSSC19K1000).
+We acknowledge financial support for ndcube from NASA's Heliophysics Data Environment Enhancement program, the Daniel K. Inouye Solar Telescope, and Solar Orbiter/SPICE (grant 80NSSC19K1000).
-We also acknowledge the SunPy and Python in Heliophysics communities for their contributions and support.
+We also acknowledge the SunPy, Python in Heliophysics, and AstroPy communities for their contributions and support.

 # References